thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 ---

 <div class="text-justify" markdown="1">
+Credit cards are so ordinary today that it’s easy to forget how remarkable the whole system really is.

+A customer taps a piece of plastic, and within a few hundred milliseconds, a global network of institutions coordinates to decide whether money should move.
+This happens millions of times a day.

+As a software developer working in fintech, I found myself staring at these systems with a mix of curiosity and disbelief.
+There are issuing banks, acquiring banks, card networks, merchants, processors, fraud engines, compliance layers, and decades of technical and institutional baggage holding everything together.

+As I learned more, it became clear that modern card payments are the result of a long evolution shaped by changing socioeconomic, technological, and regulatory constraints.
+Like a sculpture being carved over decades, each layer added detail, complexity, and occasionally new problems to solve.

+As John Gall put it in _Systemantics_:

 > "A complex system that works is invariably found to have evolved from a simple system that worked."

-Keeping this quote from John Gall's book `Systemantics` in mind, I embarked on a quest to understand how credit cards and their payment systems evolved to their modern state.
-The following is my attempt to give structure to this evolution.
+This post is my attempt to give structure to that evolution.

 ## What is a Credit Card?

-Fundamentally speaking, a credit card is an instrument of identification.
-It identifies the cardholder with their line of credit.
-However, modern credit cards are anythign but simple.
-You might be surprised to know that modern credit cards contain antenna and a full-blown computer inside!
-Other remarkable features include holograms, magnetic tape, embossed characters etc.
+At its core, a credit card is an instrument of identification.
+It links a cardholder to a line of credit issued by a financial institution.
+In that sense, it is less about the physical object itself and more about what it represents in a financial system.

+Of course, modern credit cards are anything but simple physical tokens.
+They pack in a surprising amount of engineering: magnetic stripes, EMV chips with embedded computing capability, NFC antennas for contactless payments, holograms for anti-counterfeiting, embossed or printed identifiers, and more.

-Each of those features has a story.
-To understand how these features came to be, we have to look at the social, economical and technological context in which credit cards evolved.
+Each of these features has a story.
+To understand how they came to exist, we need to look at the social, economic, and technological context in which credit cards evolved.

-But first, let's take a brief look at the concept of credit itself.
+But first, let’s take a look at the evolution of credit itself.

 ## The origins of credit

-The concept of credit would have started taking shape with the beginning of the agricultural revolution 10,000 years ago.
-In agrarian economies, farmers need seeds, water, fertilizer, and labor months before harvest yields any income.
-The idea of credit arises naturally in these circumstances.
-Provide the input now for an output later, or to put in modern terms, provide the service now for a payment later.
-So the origin of the concet of credit can be traced back to the natural phenomenon that crops take time to grow.
-This simple idea of transferring value forward in time evolved into a multi-billion dollar industry today.
+The concept of credit likely began to take shape with the agricultural revolution around 10,000 years ago.
+In agrarian economies, farmers needed seeds, water, fertilizer, and labor months before any harvest could generate income.
+Under these conditions, credit emerges naturally: value is provided now in exchange for value received later.

+In modern terms, it is simply the deferral of payment for goods or services already consumed or utilized.
+At its root, this idea is closely tied to a basic constraint of agriculture itself - time.
+Crops take time to grow, but people need to eat and invest continuously throughout that cycle.
+Credit bridges that gap.

+What began as a simple mechanism for moving value forward in time in subsistence economies has since evolved into a multi-trillion-dollar global financial system.

-Artefactal and literaturical evidence confirms that credit existed in some form in many ancient civilizations.
+Archaeological and literary evidence shows that some form of credit existed in many ancient civilizations.

 ### Ancient Mesopotamia